15 Important Product Metrics You Should Track

 • Interpreting your data to reveal insights and next steps

-• Determining reasonable benchmarks for products in your industry and comparing how your product stacks up against competitors
+• Determining reasonable in your industry and comparing how your product stacks up against competitors

 What product metrics should you avoid?